chg60/DEPhT/README.md

 ![bacterial clusters table example](/resources/images/bacterial_clusters_table.png)

-The CSV can be provided to the `create_model` pipeline using the `--bacteria-clusters` argument:
+This CSV file can be provided to the `create_model` pipeline using the `--bacteria-clusters` argument:

-    depht_train create_model model_name /path/to/annotated/phage/genomes /path/to/bacterial/genomes --bacteria-clusters /path/to/prophage_coords.csv
+    depht_train create_model model_name /path/to/annotated/phage/genomes /path/to/bacterial/genomes
+    --bacteria-clusters /path/to/bacteria_clusters.csv

 Training a model consists of several computationally expensive steps, and as such the amount of time it takes to train a model is highly variable, but generally influenced in these ways:
 1. more genomes --> longer training time (and likely `depht` runtime)
-2. more CPU cores --> shorter training time
+2. more CPU cores --> shorter training time (and likely `depht` runtime)

 Most new models will likely take somewhere between 15 minutes and an hour to train.